kungfoo/falcon-bms-control/docs/index.md

 - be cross platform
 - require zero configuration (maybe allow for some)
+- auto discovery of server from multiple clients
 - responsive controls
 - work well on touch devices
 - make most of the screen space available